 The choke system aids in starting the engine in cold weather.
-When starting a cold engine, the choke cable handle is pulled.
+When starting a cold engine, the spring loaded choke cover is pushed in by hand.
 This restricts the air flow, creating a "fuel rich" mixture in the carburetor.
-The choke cable handle is pulled until the engine starts, and then is released.
+The choke cover is held in until the engine starts, and then is released.
 The air flow to the engine is no longer restricted, and the engine operates normally.